yangmingmei/LoFT/README.md

 # LoFT v 1.0

-  LoFT presents a Low-order modelling of floating offshore wind turbines(FOWTs) for training.
+  LoFT presents a Low-order modelling of floating offshore wind turbines (FOWTs).
 The main purposes are threefold:
 1. Enable the low-order modelling and fast simulations of numerous FOWTs
 2. Faciliate the application of deep reinforcement learning in FOWTs
 3. Present a fair comparison between different low-order modelling of FOWTs (to be released)